Deroy Duarte: Fortuna Sittard

 On 12 August 2021, Duarte signed a three-year contract with Fortuna Sittard, who acquired him on a free transfer from Sparta.
 Two days later, he made his debut in the season opener against Twente, which was won 2–1.
 On 26 February 2022, he scored his first goal for the club against Cambuur.

 Ludogorets Razgrad

 In June 2024, he moved to Bulgaria, joining Ludogorets Razgrad.

 International career

 Born in the Netherlands, Duarte is of Cape Verdean descent.
-He was called up to represent the Cape Verde national team for a set of friendlies in March 2022.
+He has represented the Netherlands 9 times at Under-19 level, but later was called up to represent the Cape Verde national team for a set of friendlies in March 2022.
 He debuted with Cape Verde in a 2–0 friendly win over Guadeloupe.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.

+On 3 July 2026, Duarte scored in the 59th minute of the Round of 32 match against Argentina, the reigning champions of the 2022 FIFA World Cup, equalizing the match at 1–1; it was his first international goal for Cape Verde, although, despite getting another goal afterward from Sidny Lopes Cabral, Cape Verde would lose to Argentina, 3–2, in extra time.

 Personal life

 He is the younger brother of the footballer Laros Duarte.